peishanh/Bagel-Main/readme.md

-# For students
+## For students

-This is the main repository for the Siegel group's Bagel project.
-Since you're just getting started, take a minute to read through this document to get a sense of what you'll be working on in the next few weeks.
+This is the main repository for an ongoing project in the Siegel group codenamed "Bagel".
+If you're just getting started, take a minute to read through this document to get a sense of what you'll be working on in the next few weeks.

 ## Timeline